Last rites: Lutheran Churches

 In the Lutheran Churches, last rites are formally known as the Commendation of the Dying, in which the priest "opens in the name of the triune God, includes a prayer, a reading from one of the psalms, a litany of prayer for the one who is dying, [and] recites the Lord’s Prayer".
 The dying individual is then anointed with oil and receives the sacraments of Holy Absolution and Holy Communion.

 Anglican Communion

 The proposed 1928 revision of the Church of England's Book of Common Prayer would have permitted reservation of the Blessed Sacrament for use in communing the sick, including during last rites.
 This revision failed twice in the Parliament of the United Kingdom's House of Commons.

+In the Episcopal Church in the United States a rite is found in the 1979 Book of Common Prayer called the Ministration at the Time of Death.
+This rite consists of "a prayer for a person near death," a "litany at the time of death" asking God to deliver the person from evil, sin, and tribulation, and to grant them forgiveness and peace.
+This litany is followed by the Lord's Prayer and a commendation of the Soul to God.
+After death, prayers for the person's eternal rest are offered.

+This rite is oftentimes administered alongside Unction, and Holy Communion.